Fully nonlinear dead-core systems: Introduction

-where $r>0$ is small enough and $c,\,C>0$ are constants depending on the dimension.
-This provides a regularity effect among equations.
 Observe that if $F=G$, $p=q$ and $u=v$ in \eqref{1.1}, we recover the regularity result obtained in \cite{T16}.
 It is noteworthy that the regularity we derive for systems is higher than that of Hamiltonian elliptic systems studied in \cite{ST18}.
-As shown in \cite{ST18}, the $C^{2,\alpha}$ regularity remains valid for systems with vanishing Naumann boundary condition, when $F=G=-\Delta$ and $p$ and $q$ are chosen in a certain way.
-Note also that one has higher regularity for solutions along the set $\partial\{u+v>0\}$ compared to that coming from the Krylov-Safonov and Schauder regularity theory.
-Indeed, for example, for the Laplace operator, as $\Delta u\in C^{0,p}_\loc$ and $\Delta v\in C^{0,q}_\loc$, one has $u\in C^{2,p}_\loc$ and $v\in C^{2,q}_\loc$.
-On the other hand,
+As shown in \cite{ST18}, the $C^{2,\alpha}$ regularity remains valid for systems with vanishing Neumann boundary condition, when $F=G=-\Delta$ and $p$ and $q$ are chosen in a certain way.

-for $p,q\in(0,1)$.
-An application of this result yields that if a non-negative entire solution of the system \eqref{1.1} vanishes at a point and has a certain growth at infinity, then it must be identically zero.
-Additionally, we prove a variant of a weak comparison principle, showing that if one can compare viscosity sub- and super-solutions on the boundary, then at least one of the functions that make the pair of these sub- and super-solutions, still can be compared in the domain.
-The latter leads to several geometric measure estimates.
+Additionally, we prove a variant of a weak comparison principle, showing that if one can compare viscosity sub- and super-solutions on the boundary, then at least one of the functions that make the pair of these sub- and super-solutions can still be compared in the domain of the free boundary.
+The latter leads to several geometric measure estimates for the free boundary.
+Furthermore, an application of the regularity result implies that whenever $F$ and $G$ vanish at the origin, the free boundaries coincide,

+Another consequence is that if a non-negative entire solution of the system \eqref{1.1} vanishes at a point and has a certain growth at infinity, then it must be identically zero.
 Our results can be applied to systems with more than two equations.

-The paper is organized as follows: in Section \ref{s2}, using Schaefer's fixed point argument, we prove existence of solutions for the system \eqref{1.1} (Proposition \ref{p2.1}).
-In Section \ref{s4}, we prove regularity of solutions of the system \eqref{1.1} (see Theorem \ref{t3.1}) across the free boundary.
-In Section \ref{s6}, non-degeneracy of viscosity solutions (Theorem \ref{t6.1}) is obtained.
-It is also in this section that we prove a weak variant of a comparison principle (Lemma \ref{comparison}).
-We close the paper with several applications, in Section \ref{s7} deriving geometric measure estimates for the free boundary (Lemma \ref{c6.1}) and proving Liouville type results for entire solutions of \eqref{1.1} (Theorem \ref{t5.1} and Theorem \ref{liouvthm}).
+The paper is organized as follows: in Section \ref{s2}, using Schaefer's fixed point argument, we prove existence of solutions for the system \eqref{1.1} (Proposition \ref{p2.1}) and derive a variant of a weak comparison principle (Lemma \ref{comparison}).
+In Section \ref{s3}, we prove regularity of solutions of the system \eqref{1.1} (see Theorem \ref{t3.1}) across the free boundary.
+Section \ref{s4} is dedicated to the study of geometric properties of the free boundary.
+In particular, we prove the non-degeneracy of viscosity solutions (Theorem \ref{t6.1}), the porosity of the free boundary (Lemma \ref{c6.1}), and coincidence of the free boundaries (Theorem \ref{fbcoincidence}).
+In Section \ref{s5}, two Liouville-type results are obtained for entire solutions (Theorem \ref{t5.1} and Theorem \ref{liouvthm}).
+We close the paper with an appendix on the analysis of radial solutions (Appendix \ref{appendixa}).